 The secret to making Yorkshires (as they are known in the UK) is to pour well rested, cold batter into slightly smoking hot fat and put immediately back into a really hot oven.
 It is as simple as that.
 Keep in mind that this recipe came from my grandfathers family from Old England and the way it is written is from their time.
-I changed to oven temperatures to match our ovens.
+I changed the oven temperature to match our ovens for F.

 Equal quantity of milk to your measured eggs